philipn/aws-keyring/README.md

 You'll probably want to integrate `aws-keys` directly into your shell.
 For instance, if you add the following to your .bash_profile or .bashrc, it will make the usual `aws` command work right:

     alias aws='$(aws-keys env) && aws'

+and if you're using MFA:

+    alias aws='aws-keys sync && $(aws-keys env) && aws'